Green Policyholders

 WHAT ARE SECONDARY PERILS?

 Secondary perils are smaller events following a primary event.
 Hurricanes, flooding, wildfires, drought and sea level rise.
 Secondary perils are not modeled (accounted for) in reinsurance underwriting.
 Sixty percent (60%) of 2020 insurance catastrophic losses were caused by secondary perils.
-As secondary perils are modeled and priced into reinsurance all insurance rates across the board will rise.
+As secondary perils are modeled and priced into reinsurance all insurance premiums across the nation are continuing to escalate annually.

 Insurance is all about risk assessment and financial accumulation and is the world’s largest industry with annual premiums between 4 and 5 trillion dollars accounting for over 7 percent of the global economy, a portfolio of 30 trillion dollars of assets under management.
 Over 125 worldwide insurance firms, from over 25 countries are actively participating in climate change research and developing climate change services and products.
 However it is interesting to note that insurance companies are not politically active lobbying, on climate change, carbon tax issues, or greenhouse gas emission requirements.
-With climate change now identified as the number one underwriting risk, insurers are paying out larger claims from complex weather related events.
-Increasing losses from all types of property damage, global supply lines, and business disruptions.
-Mounting claim losses in turn create rising consumer premiums and effect insurance affordability.
+With climate change now identified as the number one underwriting risk, insurers are paying out larger claims from complex weather related events and increasing secondary perils claim losses.
+Increasing losses from all types of property damage, wildfires, global supply lines, and business disruptions.
+Mounting claim losses in turn create rising consumer premiums and effect insurance affordability, and insurance coverage.

 One prime example is the cost of flood insurance on coastal real estate.
 As sea levels rise, from melting polar ice caps directly due from climate change effects, waterfront property values fall.
 Flood insurance premiums are rapidly rising in Norfolk VA, Atlantic City, and St. Petersburg Florida.
 This has effected the value and marketability of homes which require flood insurance now costing $7,000 annually per property!
 Rising sea water and sinking coastal land effects exactly which properties are determined to be located in the national flood zone.
 These flood zones are nationally documented by FEMA maps.
 However current FEMA maps document past flooding, and do not predict where future flooding will occur.
 As a direct result from rising sea waters,